firecracker-microvm/firecracker/docs/kernel-policy.md

   which causes the default 5.10 guest (with SVE support enabled), to crash if run with a 4.14 host which does not support SVE.
 - [Snapshot compatibility across kernel versions](snapshotting/snapshot-support.md#snapshot-compatibility-across-kernel-versions)
+- When booting with kernels that support both ACPI and legacy boot mechanisms Firecracker passes VirtIO devices to the guest twice, once through ACPI and a second time via kernel command line parameters.
+In these cases, the guest tries to initialize devices twice.
+The second time, initialization fails and the guest will emit warning messages in `dmesg`, however the devices will work correctly.